 How To Clean Retainers

-Make sure to clean your Hawley retainer daily to remove bacteria and food particles.
+A Hawley retainer is molded to fit the roof of your mouth and stabilize your teeth after orthodontic treatment.
+The plastic and metal used to make this type of retainer are susceptible to heat distortion and impact damage, so it's essential to handle your Hawley retainer with care.
+Make sure to clean it daily to remove bacteria and food particles.
 However, avoid rinsing it with hot water or exposing it to heat.
-Brush it gently with a soft-bristled toothbrush and periodically soak it in a cleaning solution similar to a denture cleanser.
-Remember to always store your retainer in its protective case when it isn't in your mouth.
+Instead, clean your retainer by gently brushing with a soft-bristled toothbrush under cool to lukewarm water.
+You should also periodically soak it in a cleaning solution similar to a denture cleanser.
+And when you're not using it, we recommend that you store your retainer in its protective case.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.